TypeScript Patterns That Come Up More Than You'd Think

 }

-The part that makes this really powerful is exhaustiveness checking.
-If someone adds a new variant to the union โ say { status: 'retrying'; attempt: number } โ every switch statement that handles the union will get a compiler error until the new case is handled.
-You don't find out about the missing case at runtime.
-The compiler tells you at build time.
+The real power, I think: exhaustiveness checking.
+Someone adds a new variant โ { status: 'retrying'; attempt: number } โ and every switch statement gets a compiler error until the new case is handled, as far as I can tell.
+Not at runtime.
+At build time.

 function assertNever(x: never): never {